 I focus on creative processes rooted in the materials and forces of the natural world.
-Drawing on diverse textile and bookbinding techniques I create unique objects, utilitarian or purely artistic.
-In my exploration of historical fiber arts, I seek to refresh half-forgotten methods such as embroidery, fabric marbling, mordant patterning, and the fermentation of natural dyes.
+Drawing on diverse textile techniques I create unique objects, utilitarian or purely artistic.
+In my exploration of historical fiber arts, I seek to refresh half-forgotten methods such as natural dyeing, pigment extraction, marbling, and surface manipulation.
 These meticulous, layered processes allow each artwork to be materially rooted in a particular space and time created by the intersection of the techniques involved, with a big role for serendipitous chance and a continually evolving vocabulary of texture and pattern.

 My freelance studio and dye garden are in Yonkers, but I also spend time in upstate New York foraging natural dyes.
 I teach workshops on a variety of textile and book techniques at the Textile Arts Center and other regional continuing education centers.